fish-quant/autofish/README.md

 - To test the installation of autofish, you can use demo configurations which require neither a microscope nor a fluidics systems: <https://github.com/fish-quant/autofish/tree/main/demo>

 - We provide config files that we use on our system (with a Nikon Ti): <https://github.com/fish-quant/autofish/tree/main/configs>

+## Pycromanager

+One of the acquisition options is by using Pycromanager.
+We found that keeping both micromanager and Pycromanager up-to-date can help to prevent problems.

+**Last tested, compatible versions**:

+- Pycromanager: 0.27.2
+- Micromanager: nightly 20230224

 ## Reporting a problem/suggestion